 Initial conclusions

 The scale of the enclosure ditch suggests that it enclosed a significant site, likely in association with the nearby church which the enclosure’s position appears to respect.
-The assemblage of artefacts and ecofacts is fairly typical of a medieval site, and further analysis will yield deeper insights into the date of deposition, and the types of activities taking place at the site in the past.

 Further reading